eiken59/MaE/main.typ

   title: [
     Intermediate Macroeconomics
   ],
-  subtitle: [
+  subtitle: [],
-    CHANG Yung-Hsuan
-  ],
   abs: [
     This is a summary note of the course \"ECO_2F002_EP Intermediate Macroeconomics\" instructed by Dr. Mehdi SENOUCI and Dr. Gauthier VERMANDEL at École polytechnique in the first semester in 2024.
   ],
   pref: [
     The following content mostly follows the lecture notes provided by the instructors, but figures are mainly re-produced; there are also some personal remarks.

+    The texts that are *bold* are indicating keywords, while the texts that are _italic_ are indicating new nouns.
+If you see a #text(fill: rgb(0, 0, 255), "blue") text, that means it is a link; you can click it and go to its place.

     The last section (@ps) is about problem sets.
 I copied the majority of the answers as well as figures in files given by the instructors, Dr. Mehdi SENOUCI and Dr. Gauthier VERMANDEL, and the TA, PENG Lanxin.

-    The texts that are *bold* are indicating keywords, while the texts that are _italic_ are indicating new nouns.
   ]
 )